AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/release-notes/index.md

 ### Android Messaging 2.0.1

-* Updates the AEPCore dependency to 2.0.1, which resolves inconsistencies between the Android and iOS MessagingDelegate classes.
+* Updates the Core dependency to 2.0.1, which resolves inconsistencies between the Android and iOS MessagingDelegate classes.

 ### Android Campaign Standard 2.0.1